 A final point is what happened to both the kings themselves and their kingdoms.

 Nebuchadnezzar had his kingdom returned after he finally repented and turned to God.
 The whole point was not to strip him of this for the sake of it; after all, God had to, unfortunately, use this Babylonian empire for His people’s captivity.
 It was about the king’s hearts and attitude towards God.

 “At the same time my reason returned unto me; and for the glory of my kingdom, mine honour and brightness returned unto me; and my counsellors and my lords sought unto me; and I was established in my kingdom, and excellent majesty was added unto me.” – Daniel 4:36

 This wasn’t the case with Belshazzar.
 Not only did he die, but this was the point when the Babylonian kingdom finally fell to another, the Medo Persian empire, which as we’ll discover in the next part, was prophesied by God.

 That very night of his feast, they invaded the city of Babylon by managing to gain entry through the river Euphrates which had dried up and allowed them access.

 “In that night was Belshazzar the king of the Chaldeans slain.
 And Darius the Median took the kingdom, being about threescore and two years old.” – Daniel 5:30-31

-Which now leads us nicely into the parts about prophecies in the book of Daniel, and going back to chapter two in order to discover just what God predicts for the future.
+This now leads us into the parts about prophecies in the book of Daniel, and going back to chapter two to discover just what God predicts for the future.